This Is the Trick to Creating a Garden Your Dog Won’t Mess Up

 Cover the designated area with material Fido will accept and that you can clean easily.
 Flagstone, pea gravel, bricks, and cedar chips are all good choices.
 If you have a male dog, consider adding a marking post so he can define his territory (Stuckey set up a driftwood stump).

 3. Shade and Shelter

 Like humans, dogs enjoy basking in the sun.
 So by all means, give them a deck or a patch of lawn for sunbathing.
 But remember that dogs can overheat easily, so it’s even more important to provide them with cooling retreats.
 They’ll happily share arbors, pergolas, and other shade structures with their owners.
 But most dogs seem to appreciate having a shelter of their own, such as a doghouse.

 If you plant landscaped areas densely, dogs will stay out, our readers say.
 Still, most dog owners recommend additional precautions: Plant in raised beds or on mounds, and start with 1-gallon or larger plants.
 Put up temporary fencing around newly landscaped areas; when you remove it, add a rock border or low fencing as a reminder to stay out.

 Avoid thorny and spiny plants, which can cause serious eye injuries.
 Be very cautious about growing poisonous plants, like castor bean or hellebore, in readily accessible areas.
-Visit www.aspca.org/toxicplants for a complete list.
+Visit ASPCA’s list of toxic plants for a complete rundown.